-Applications for 2017 are now open.
+Applications for 2017 are now closed.
 This scholarship is awarded for one year to a current student or students of St Martin’s College who can demonstrate financial hardship.
 Two scholarships of $2000 each are to be used for the payment of accommodation fees to St Martin’s College.

 policies & procedures